Mhmdxc/Laravel_Basic-CRUD/README.md

-so here is my readme.md and i want you to make some adjustments ... first we need to add npm install after composer install and then we need to put artisan migrate after sail up ... after all of these can you add some description for each step and make the file pretier over all? then send me the file of the readme.md (not it's content... just the file)

-my readme.md:
-"

 # Laravel Basic CRUD

 This is a simple Laravel-based CRUD (Create, Read, Update, Delete) application that demonstrates the use of **RESTful APIs**, **Eloquent ORM**, **MVC architecture**, **Blade templates**, and **MySQL** as the database.